Kojo-Jr/EventHub/README.md

 Detailed Listings: Each nearby event listing provides comprehensive details to help you decide where to go.
 Advertisements and Promotions
 Invite Ads: Stay updated with special invitations and promotions directly within the app.

+# Technologies Used
+React Native: For building a cross-platform mobile application with a native look and feel.

+Expo: To streamline the development process and provide powerful tools for building and deploying the app.

+Shopify FlashList: For efficient and high-performance rendering of large lists of events.

+React Navigation: For smooth navigation and route management within the app.